djurasze/SociableDomainUnitTesting/README.md

 appends a record to a list, it changes the state of our aggregate and, at the same time, affects our business rules.
-Although it returns nothing, we can still validate our logic using the `canBeMade(...)` method available for our aggregate and check whether it works as expected.
-This way, we can easily check the behavior of our aggregate without having to look inside the code and validate the internal state of the aggregate.
+Although it returns nothing, we can still validate our logic using the `place(...)` method available for our aggregate and check whether it works as expected.
+This form of assertion is more focused on the domain.
+Instead of examining the technical internals of our aggregate, we aim to validate it by verifying real business behaviors.

 ### Collaborator Based Isolation